paladin-t/b8/docs/manual.md

 ### Automatic memory management

 BASIC8 automatically manages memory with GC (Garbage Collection).
-Thus you don't need to explicitly release useless memory.
-However, consider setting referenced variables to `NIL` when the values become useless, eg. closing databases, closing finished files, closing network connections, etc.
+Thus you don't need to explicitly release memory no longer in use.
+However, consider setting referenced variables to `NIL` when the values become useless, eg. closing databases, finished files, network connections, etc.

 ## Generic functions